Ioana-P/twitter_topic_and_sentiment_tracking/index.md

 | "there will be a day when there are literally 69 boosters 🤓"

-I do enjoy points of childish levity in a dataset.
+(I do enjoy points of childish levity in a dataset.)

 *Anyway*, this is another great example of BERTopic's strengths as a model.

-The next diagrams shows the topics and their constituent topics, collapsed onto a 2-D plane with UMAP.
-It's very encouraging to see that the tweets we know to be distinct clusters (1,36,35,10 and 19,53) are still visibly separate even in this representation.

-(If you wish to inspect this further there are two HTML files of this saved in the fig folder)

-(I have deliverately not highlighted all of the topics of interest here because the plot would be far too cluttered them.)

 ### Repo filing system: